 The concept of an obligation to cooperate is not devoid of legal meaning.
 It implies a duty to act in good faith in taking into account the positions of other interested States and in entering into negotiations with them with a view to arriving at an agreement.
-As remarked by the International Court of Justice in the judgement of 20 February 1969 on the North Sea Continental Shelf cases, States "are under an obligation so to conduct themselves that the negotiations are meaningful, which will not be the case when either of them insists upon its own position without contemplating any modification of it" According to the order rendered on 3 December 2001 by the International
+As remarked by the International Court of Justice in the judgement of 20 February 1969 on the North Sea Continental Shelf cases,

-47 See, in general, Secretariat of the Convention on Biological Diversity, CBD Technical Series No. 19, The International Legal Regime of the High Seas and the Seabed beyond the Limits of National Jurisdiction and Options for Cooperation for the Establishment of Marine Protected Areas (MPAs) in Marine Areas beyond the Limits of National Jurisdiction, Study prepared by L. Kimball, November 2005.
+48 See, in general, Secretariat of the Convention on Biological Diversity, CBD Technical Series No. 19, The International Legal Regime of the High Seas and the Seabed beyond the Limits of National Jurisdiction and Options for Cooperation for the Establishment of Marine Protected Areas (MPAs) in Marine Areas beyond the Limits of National Jurisdiction, Study prepared by L. Kimball, November 2005.

-48 See Scovazzi, Marine Protected Areas on the High Seas: Some Legal and Policy Considerations, in International Journal of Marine and Coastal Law, 2004, p.
+49 See Scovazzi, Marine Protected Areas on the High Seas: Some Legal and Policy Considerations, in International Journal of Marine and Coastal Law, 2004, p.
 1; Molenaar, Managing Biodiversity in Areas beyond National Jurisdiction, in International Journal of Marine and Coastal Law, 2007, p.
 89.